werpu/mona-dish/README.md

 This is from now on a development branch, to finally split between unstable and stable

+#### 0.25.20
+Breaking change:

+To get reduced coupling between modules
+(I want to make the usage of Config optional)
+DomQuery does not use Config anymore but relies on standard associative arrays:

+* before: encodeFormElement(toMerge: Config): Config;
+* new: encodeFormElement(toMerge: {[key: string]: any}): {[key: string]: any};

+Config now is not a dependency of DomQuery anymore!

+A new module AssocArray provides helper functions to provide a similar functionality as Config

 ## Version 0.26 ++
 * Fixing of bugs in the stream area